Few people think about divorce before they are confronted with one. As such, divorcing spouses are unsure what they need to do and learn before[…]

-It is important to know that your family law case does not have to be combative, and that there are many ways to handle a family law matter.
+It is important to know that your family law case does not have to be combative, and that there are many ways to handle a family law matter in Connecticut.

 Our dedicated West Hartford family law attorneys provide personalized representation to each client, and we are committed to tailoring our legal strategies to the particularities of your case.